VIEW BY TITLE:

 Previously, Ms. Reznik represented a leading competitive energy company in its successful defense against a hostile takeover bid, including an expedited trial and related class action suits; an independent oil and gas exploration company in evidentiary hearings and an expedited adversary proceeding as part of its successful Chapter 11 restructuring; a leading financial advisory services firm in its successful defense against fraudulent misrepresentation claims arising out of a bankruptcy asset sale, and a global financial services firm in SEC investigations and arbitrations related to research conflicts.

-Ms. Slater currently represents several plaintiffs in actions filed in federal and state courts in connection with multi-billion dollar claims under federal and state securities laws arising from the purchase of residential mortgage-backed securities and, in that role, she leads the teams’ discovery management efforts.
+Ms. Slater currently represents several plaintiffs in multi-billion dollar claims under federal and state securities laws arising from the purchase of residential mortgage-backed securities and, in that role, she leads the teams’ discovery management efforts.

 Before her work on RMBS, Ms. Slater represented the Securities Investor Protection Corporation and oversaw all service, procedures, and discovery issues arising out of the 1,000 + actions filed by the Trustee in the liquidation of Bernard L. Madoff Investment Securities LLC.

 Ms. Slater is a pioneer in combining legal, technology, and project management knowledge to save time and money in e-discovery.
 A team builder and skilled negotiator, she has saved clients millions of dollars in everything from thorny discovery disputes to vendor procurement, auditing, and contracting.
 She is a certified Lean Six Sigma Sensei and a lecturer on ESI and data privacy topics at various law schools and panels.